hashicorp/consul/website/source/docs/agent/http.html.markdown

   increased latency due to an extra round trip.
 Most clients should not use this unless they cannot tolerate a stale read.

-* stale - This mode allows any server to service the read regardless of if it is the leader.
-This means reads can be arbitrarily stale but are generally consistent to within 50 milliseconds of the leader.
+* stale - This mode allows any server to service the read regardless of whether it is the leader.
+This means reads can be arbitrarily stale; however, results are generally consistent to within 50 milliseconds of the leader.
 The trade-off is very fast and scalable reads with a higher likelihood of stale values.
-This mode allows reads without a leader, meaning a cluster that is unavailable will still be able to respond to queries.
+Since this mode allows reads without a leader, a cluster that is unavailable will still be able to respond to queries.

 To switch these modes, either the `stale` or `consistent` query parameters should be provided on requests.
 It is an error to provide both.